James Leith (British Army officer, born 1763): In the Leeward Islands

 On 15 February 1814 he was appointed Governor and Commander-in-Chief of the Leeward Islands.
 When the news of the return of Bonaparte arrived, the garrison on the French island of Martinique showed signs of declaring their support for him.
 The Captain-General of Martinique, Pierre René Marie, Comte de Vaugiraud, assembled the troops, informing them that any of them could leave the island, but any attempt to revolt against the authority of the King would be met by force, and punished as an act of mutiny.
 Meanwhile, Leith assembled his forces at Gros Islet Bay in Saint Lucia, and landed on Martinique on 5 July to occupy the military strongpoints of the island, with de Vaugiraud's willing co-operation.

 On 8 August Leith's troops landed on Guadeloupe, where the Governor-General Admiral Charles-Alexandre Linois had declared his allegiance to Bonaparte.
-Leith's deputy in this assault (and during the Napoleonic Wars) was Thomas Moody, who was his aide-de-camp.
-Leith's force compelled the complete capitulation of the enemy within 48 hours of its arrival on the island.
-In recognition of his efforts on securing France's West Indies possessions, Leith was granted, on 20 November 1816, permission to accept and wear the Grand Cordon of the Order of Military Merit of France awarded to him by Louis XVIII: Moody, Leith's aide-de-camp and deputy during these conflicts, was awarded a knighthood in the same order.
-However, by the time of his appointment to this order, Leith was dead: he had contracted yellow fever in Barbados on 10 October, and died on 16 October.
-Leith's body was returned to England, and was buried in the nave of Westminster Abbey on 15 March 1817.
+Leith's deputy in this assault (and during the Napoleonic Wars) was his aide-de-camp Thomas Moody R. E..
+Leith's force compelled the capitulation of the enemy within 48 hours of its arrival on the island.
+In recognition of their contribution to France's West Indies possessions, Leith was awarded, on 20 November 1816, the Grand Cordon of the Order of Military Merit of France; and Moody was awarded a knighthood in the same order.
+Moody named one of his sons, James Leith Moody, who was the first priest of the Falkland Islands, after Sir James Leith.

-Thomas Moody named one of his sons, James Leith Moody, who was a priest to the British armed forces, after Sir James Leith.
+However, by the time of the announcement of his award, Leith had died, on 16 October, from yellow fever, which he had contracted on Barbados on 10 October.
+His body was returned to England, and was buried in the nave of Westminster Abbey on 15 March 1817.

 Leith's papers are held by the John Rylands Library, Manchester.